Everything you want to know

 To measure the size of the beans, the farmers, coffee importers and roasters usually use sieves which are filters with a decreasing hole size.
 The beans are placed onto a series of sieves whose holes are gradually smaller and smaller in diameter.
 When the beans stop at a specific sieve size (or level), this will identify their sieve measure.

-The sieves you'll find here are: from sieve 20 to 14, as well as two sieves for peaberries (these are round coffee beans also called Caracolito beans, which follow a different classification) of size 12 and 10.
+The sieves you'll find here are: from sieve 20 to 14, as well as on sieve for peaberries (these are round coffee beans also called Caracolito beans, which follow a different classification) of size 10.

 The frame is made of wood and the perforated top of the sieves is made of steel.